osrf/TSC-RMW-Reports/README.md

 ![Build Farm performance by message type](./galactic/plots/PoorPerformersBW1000.png)

-# 3. WiFi Results
+# <a id="WiFi"></a> 3.
+WiFi Results

 ## Test scenario

 To test the performance and behavior in a real world scenario we tested the communication over WiFi.
-For the test two laptops where used which were conntected to a 2.4 GHz network provided by an ASUS RT-AC86U.
+For the test two laptops were used which were connected to a 2.4 GHz network provided by an ASUS RT-AC86U.
 The goal was to push the transmitted bandwidth to the limit and observe the performance and behavior of the RMW implementation since this was a common pain